ichidao/ichi-vaults-sdk/README.md

 | overrides         | [Overrides](https://github.com/ethers-io/ethers.js/blob/f97b92bbb1bde22fcc44100af78d7f31602863ab/packages/contracts/lib/index.d.ts#L7)  | undefined | false

 <br/>
 Similar to the withdraw() function, this function facilitates the withdrawal of the specified amount of shares from the vault.
 Furthermore, it enables the setting of the slippage for the withdrawal transaction.
 By default, the slippage is set to 1%.
 If the slippage exceeds the specified amount, the transaction will not be executed.
+Ensure to use the approveVaultToken() function before invoking withdrawWithSlippage().

 ```typescript
 import { Web3Provider } from '@ethersproject/providers';